Updated: Jason Brewster – April 28, 2021

 - Should it adhere to NHS guidelines for colour?
 Have the NHS logo?
 Do you have NHS brand guidelines that you can share?

-- Inclusion – How is the workforce represented?
-Visually in terms of the staff, their roles and relationships…
+- Inclusion and diversity – How is the workforce represented?

 - A rough duration for the video.
 A marketing video may be 1-3 minutes in length.
 An educational video may be 3-7 minutes.
 If it’s longer than that you may need to review the design.